Joi/joi.github.io/_posts/2020-07-14-crown-roast-of-lamb.md

 Mizuka was talking to our house guest\* who doesn't like lamb.
 Mizuka explained that she didn't like lamb either but that she started liking it after she first had a Crown Roast of Lamb over the holidays that we bought from Savenor's so we decided to try it to see if it would change our guest's taste.

-I looked at threee recipes and decided to dry brine over night but to add the spice rub at lunch.
+I looked at three recipes and decided to dry brine over night but to add the spice rub at lunch.
 I think I could have spiced it last night as well, but it was late.
 I thought that the salt was probably the most important.

 I'm mashing up three receipts.